sfu-bigdata/bd-glossary/Glossary.md

 Mapping and measuring the relationships between people, groups, organizations, computers and other connected entities.
 It is used to simplify complex relationships, to make them easier to analyze. [^21]

+### Neural networks

+Neural networks are a type of machine learning technique that utilizes interconnected nodes or neurons arranged in layers, inspired by the human brain, to process data.
+This method, known as deep learning, is a form of artificial intelligence. [#EmergeTech](#EmergeTech)

 ### No-SQL Database

 A type of database designed to handle [large](#advanced-research-computing) volumes of [tabular data](#tabular-data) that [may not have a structure](#flexible-schema).  [#storage](#storage)